 5 Reasons Why Adult Children Estrange From Their Parents

-Dysfunction, especially that within which there is an abusive element, does not end once a child reaches the age of majority or because the abuser begins to age.
-By then, the abusive parent(s) is well-versed in the tactics s/he needs to use to make their adult child do the parental bidding.
-These behaviors are certain to continue right up until the parents' death unless someone, usually the abused, makes it stop.
+Dysfunction, especially when combined with abuse, does not end once a child reaches adulthood or because the abuser begins to get old.
+By then, the abusive parent is well-versed in the tactics needed to make their children do what they want, and these behaviors are likely to continue right up until the parents' death, unless someone—usually the abused—makes it stop.

-I didn't make the choice to "break up" with my parents overnight.
-I'm not happy I have no relationship with my parents.
+I am one of those people who recognized slowly what was happening to me.
+I didn't make the choice to "break up" with my parents overnight, and I'm not happy I have no relationship with them.
 I'm sad my family is broken.
-I wish it were different but it isn't.
+I wish it was different, but it isn't.

-It could have been.
-If my parents, like so many others, were willing to really listen to what their adult child had to say, respect, and consider it, the outcome would have been entirely different.
+If my parents had been willing to really listen to what their adult child had to say, to respect and consider it, the outcome would have been entirely different.
 Yet as I've learned in my journey to understand and heal, I am not alone.
-Thread after thread on internet discussion forums are filled with the stories adult children who've gone no contact with their parents and their multiple attempts to repair these unhealthy relations.
-Alternatively, forums for parents of estranged children are frequented by those who claim their son or daughter never gave them a reason for walking away.
+Thread after thread of internet discussions are filled with the stories of people who've made multiple attempts to repair unhealthy relations and have eventually disowned or gone no-contact with the people who raised them.

-I confronted my mother...
-She gaslighted me, meaning she told me my perceptions were incorrect...
+I confronted my mother....
+She gaslighted me, meaning she told me my perceptions were incorrect....
 My mother sneered, 'You have a very vivid imagination.'— Misty Kiwak Jacobs, A Word Please.org

 3. Overbearing and Undermining Grandparenting